ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-connecting-apm.rst

 .. image:: ../images/PH21_3.jpg
     :target: ../_images/PH21_3.jpg

-The Cube is the latest controller that runs the ArduPilot flight stack.
-It is highly recommended for helicopters.
+The Cube is highly recommended for helicopters.
 It has much better internal damping of the IMU's for vibration, triple redundant heated IMU's, redundant barometers and compasses.
 Experience has shown the tuning, handling and stability performance of your helicopter will be greatly improved over the first generation Pixhawk.